Semester in Salamanca, Spain

 All students must obtain a student visa in order to study in Spain.
 Students who do not have a passport should apply for one immediately.
-KU International Affairs offers passport services.
+KU International Affairs may offer passport services.

 Students with passports should verify that the passport is valid for six months after the program is over.
 If it does not meet this requirement, it must be renewed prior to applying for a visa.
 It takes at least six weeks for the passport to be processed.

-It is recommended to have the passport by September so that IES Abroad can submit the visa application, including the passport, to the appropriate Consulate General of Spain for you in late September or early October.
+It is recommended to have the passport by September so that IES Abroad can submit the visa application, including the passport, to the Consulate General of Spain in Chicago for you in late September or early October.
 Students who do not meet IES Abroad's deadline will be responsible for traveling to appropriate consulate to submit their application.
-Please see the required reading "Salamanca visa and date information" in the application or contact the Program Coordinator for more information.
+More information is available in the application.

 Program date information-Spring 2020